OMENScan/AChoirX/README.md

 01/07/2024 - AChoirX v10.01.20c - Release 1.20c.
 Add MacOS Support for ARM 64.

 02/03/2024 - AChoirX v10.01.21 - Release 1.21.
 Occasionally the TCP STDOut file is not deleted (Add clear file to compensate)

+03/18/2024 - AChoirX v10.01.21a - Release 1.21a.
+Include Beta Android Version.
+For more info: http://www.musectech.com/2024/03/achoirx-and-android-another-rabbit-hole.html